kaushiksv/zncc/README.md

 ## Options

 	$ ./zncc --help
-	zncc 1.0
+	zncc 2.0

-	Multithreaded implementation
+	Multithreaded and OpenCL (GPU) implementation

 	Usage: zncc [OPTIONS]

-	Simple ZNCC depthmap implementation.
+	Computes ZNCC based depthmap.
 Looks for im0.png and im1.png in working directory.
-Outputs to outputs/ relative to working directory.
+Outputs to outputs/depthmap.png relative to working directory.
 See zncc.cpp for details.

 	  -h, --help                    Print help and exit
 	  -V, --version                 Print version and exit
+	      --use-gpu                 Use GPU for computation.  (default=off)
 	  -d, --maximum-disparity=INT   The maximum disparity between images.
-	                                 (default=`65')
+	                                  (default=`64')
 	  -t, --threshold=INT           The threshold used for cross-checking.
 	                                  (default=`8')
-	  -w, --window-size=INT        The length of zncc window.
-This parameter represents one side of the window used for zncc.
-(Block size is square of the value specified here)  (default=`8')
+	  -w, --window-size=INT         Side of the window used for zncc.
+Must be odd.
+	                                  (Ex: 11, window has 121 elements)
+	                                  (default=`9')
+	  -n, --neighbourhood-size=INT  The neighbourhood size for occlusion filling.
+	                                  (default=`8')
+	      --show-status             Print status-update messages that describe the ongoing activity.  (default=off)
+	      --platform-number=INT     The platform number (different from platform ID) varies from 0..N_PLATFORMS-1.
+Use a tool like clinfo to customize this.  (default=`0')
+	      --device-number=INT       The device number (different from device ID) varies from 0..N_DEVICES-1.
+Use a tool like clinfo to customize this.  (default=`0')
 	      --nthreads=INT            Number of threads for zncc computation.
-	                                 (default=`1')
-	  -s, --skip-depthmapping      Skip computation of disparity images.
-Skip computation of disparity images.
-This option
+Has no effect when using GPU.  (default=`1')
+	  -s, --skip-depthmapping       OBSELETE.
+Previously, this flag had been used to skip computation of preliminary depthmaps,
+	                                  and reuse previously output images.
+Has no effect when using GPU.
+This option will use images specified by --image-0 and --image-1
-	                                 will use supplied images, and if none is supplied, looks for previously output files at ./output/ directory.
-Missing files will cause
+	                                  options. if ommitted, it looks for previously output files at ./outputs/ directory, and use them to perform just cross-checking and
+	                                  occlusion-filling.
+Missing files would cause
-	                                 the program to terminate.  (default=off)
+	                                  the program to terminate. `d0_filepath` and
+	                                  `d1_filepath` in zncc.cpp define the default
-	      --image-0=STRING         Image 0 filepath
+	                                  files that will be looked for.  (default=off) --image-0=STRING          Image 0 filepath
 	      --image-1=STRING          Image 1 filepath
 	      --shrink-by=INT           Shrink factor to downscale image.
 Typically set to 1 when skipping depthmapping step.
 	                                  (default=`4')

+	In CPU mode, set shell variable INTIMG=1 before invoking to output intermediary files.

 	Author: Kaushik Sundarajayaraman Venkat
 	E-mail: speak2kaushik@gmail.com, kaushik.sv@student.oulu.fi